 These limitations can also make it challenging for you to assess the direct ROI of the ad spend and, therefore, make decisions regarding marketing budget re-investment and long-term strategies ill-informed.

-What is Below the Line Marketing?
+Below the Line Marketing

 In contrast to ATL, below the line (BTL) marketing is defined as the highly targeted promotion strategy that is personalised to particular, pre-determined audience groups, through nontraditional channels.